applivery/applivery-android-sdk/README.md

 available.

 `enforceAuthentication`: If set to true and `Require authentication` option is enabled in the Dashboard, users will be forced to login into Applivery before using the SDK.
 Set it to false (default) to allow users to cancel the login process.

+`downloadAction`: Defines what action to take once an update is downloaded.
+Possible values are:

+- `IMMEDIATE`: The update will be installed as soon as the download is complete.
+- `DEFERRED`: The installation will be deferred until the user decides to install it (A notification with Install action will be shown once the download is finished).

 #### Java Integration